rubytogether/rubytogether.org/app/views/news/2020-04-02-March-2020-monthly-update.html.md

 I hope you all get through the ongoing crisis well and wish you all the best, Chris

-## google summer of code news

-Google Summer of Code is upon us again, and this year the inimitable volunteers [@hiren](https://github.com/hmistry) and [@zoras](https://github.com/zoras) have stepped up from mentoring last year to running the program this year.
-Ruby Together is less directly involved, but is still providing advice, backup administrators, and mentorship for some student projects.
-Students have finished applying, and the selection process is currently ongoing.
-We’re excited to see what they’re able to accomplish this summer!

 ## budget &amp; expenses